joachimprinzbach/BiZEPS/doc/Tasks.md

 With appropriate build jobs Jenkins could build the images automatically and tag them as latest.
 This solution does not benefit from the separation of the applications.
-Its even worse because the build jobs are affecting the host directly and may corrupt the whole BiZEBS if used wrong.
+Its even worse because the build jobs are affecting the host directly and may corrupt the whole BiZEPS if used wrong.
 The benefit is an automated tool chain deployment with good usability.

-## BiZEBS Meta Files
+## BiZEPS Meta Files
-Check the possibility, usability and benefit of a BiZEBS Meta file in the project source repository.
+Check the possibility, usability and benefit of a BiZEPS Meta file in the project source repository.
 The Meta file could define which build job (Docker image tool chain) at which version should be executed.
 This could minimize the management effort in the Jenkins build job GUI.

-## BiZEBS at Development Machine
+## BiZEPS at Development Machine
-Concept for BiZEBS for a single seat developer.
+Concept for BiZEPS for a single seat developer.
 How to integrate with IDE?